telerik/xaml-docs/common-information/ui-virtualization.md

 	</telerik:RadTreeView.ItemContainerStyle>
 {{endregion}}

-To make changes to the corresponding container, you can update the data bound properties of its underlying data item.
+To make changes to the corresponding container, you can update the data-bound properties of its underlying data item.

 In order for the UI virtualization to work correctly, the virtualizing panel should be aware of the size of its parent items control.
 This means that __the items control should not be hosted in panels that measure its children with `double.PositiveInfinity`__ (as much space as the children need).
 Examples of such panels include `StackPanel` and a `RowDefinition`/`ColumnDefinitions` of a `Grid` with its size (`Height`/`Width`) set to `Auto`. __Panels that are good for the virtualization__ are such that measure their children with the available size.
 For example, a `Grid` with `RowDefinition`/`ColumnDefinitions` which size is set to star-size or to a fixed value, or any other panel that uses the available size.

-#### __[XAML] The inifnity measuring panels will disable the UI virtualization unless you set fixed size to the virtualizing control__
+#### __[XAML] The infinity measuring panels will disable the UI virtualization unless you set a fixed size to the virtualizing control__
 {{region common-ui-virtualization-4}}
 	<StackPanel>
 		<telerik:RadGridView />